 Adelle Stewart, executive director of the Do More Ag Foundation, says mental health first aid training is a tool farmers can use to help each other handle some of the pressures they face throughout the year.
 She says mental health first aid training allows anyone to provide appropriate intervention if they detect mental health stress.

-The courses are offered by the Mental Health Commission of Canada, and, in keeping with COVID-19 protocols for physical distancing, some courses are now offered online.
+The courses are offered by the Mental Health Commission of Canada and some courses are now offered online.

 “It gives farmers the tools to start conversations and recognize signs and symptoms of mental health, just like it would with physical health,” Stewart said.